Solvosoft/django-gentelella-widgets/docs/source/notifications.rst

 The Notification model comes from djgentelella app model.

-You can also modify the default email subject and template name used to render the email in the settings file, just overwriting 'NOTIFICATION_DEFAULT_SUBJECT' and 'NOTIFICATION_DEFAULT_TEMPLATE' variables
+You can also modify 'NOTIFICATION_DEFAULT_SUBJECT' and 'NOTIFICATION_DEFAULT_TEMPLATE' variables in the settings file.

 .. code:: python